-- Deviled Eggs with Shrimp, Chive, and Roast Red Pepper: Start with the mixture for old fashioned deviled eggs, above, but add 1 tablespoon each of minced, fresh chives and parsley, and 1/4 cup of chopped, tiny salad shrimp.
+- Deviled Eggs with Shrimp, Chive, and Roasted Red Pepper: Start with the mixture for old fashioned deviled eggs, above, but add 1 tablespoon each of minced, fresh chives and parsley, and ¼ cup of chopped, tiny salad shrimp.
 Spoon the mixture back into egg white shells, and cover with a narrow strip of roasted red pepper.

 - Deviled Eggs with Chive, Dill, and Lox: Working with your mixture for old fashioned deviled eggs, add 1 tablespoon each of fresh, minced chives.
 Spoon the mixture back into the egg white “boats.”
-Then use a sharp knife to cut strips of smoked salmon “lox”, each about 1/4” wide and 2” long.
+Then use a sharp knife to cut strips of smoked salmon “lox”, each about ¼ inches wide and 2 inches long.
 Lay two strips diagonally across the top of the egg filling for dramatic effect.

 - Deviled Eggs with Feta and Cilantro: After mixing eggs with the light mayonnaise mixture for old fashioned deviled eggs, blend in 2–3 tablespoons of crumbled feta cheese, to taste.
 Add 1 teaspoon of minced chives, and 1 tablespoon of minced cilantro.
 Spoon the mixture back into the egg whites, and serve with a cilantro leaf on top for garnish.